• Menu

 If you just can’t seem to eat enough, consider eating more protein throughout the day, drinking more water, and varying what you eat to cover more nutritional profiles.

 Your pregnant body is doing it’s best to help you and your baby thrive and will request more of what it needs.
 Try listening and following a whole foods, well-rounded diet with plenty of protein, good fats, vegetables, and whole grains.
-You can learn more about what is recommended What to eat when pregnant.
+You can learn more about what is recommended what to eat when pregnant.

 Where is All that Weight Gain In Pregnancy Going?